alveshenriique/alveshenriique/README.md

 - 🎓 Undergraduate in Computer Science
 - 🧪 Web Developer at the **UFV Virtual Labs** project
-- 🧠 Interested in Metaheuristics, Linux, Operating Systems, and Data Visualization
+- 💻 Passionate about Software Engineering and Software Development
+- 🧠 Always looking to improve and create high-quality solutions

 ### 🛠️ Technologies and Tools